 If 2020 taught us anything, it was the importance of keeping things clean.
 We are all well versed in the need to wash our hands frequently, but are we equally attentive to the cleanliness of our data?

-As we prepare to come out of lockdown, wave the kids off to school and look forward to a pint in a pub, we can be confident that the economy will pick up.
-Are you ready to make the most of the opportunities ahead?
+As we prepare to wave the kids off to school and kick-start the Autumn term, are you ready to make the most of the opportunities ahead?

 Here are four questions that you can ask today that could make a difference to your business tomorrow.